eonadler/eonadler.github.io/research.markdown

 ![Halo659]({{eonadler.github.io}}/assets/img/frame__halo_659_mwest_00000.png){:width="19.5%"}
 ![Halo756]({{eonadler.github.io}}/assets/img/frame__halo_756_mwest_00000.png){:width="19.5%"}
 <p style="line-height: 1.0; margin-top: -10px; margin-bottom: -10px"><sub>
 Dark matter distributions in five Milky Way-est simulations in a standard CDM cosmology.
-Each image is centered on the dark matter halo that hosts the Milky Way, and analogs of the Milky Way's largest satellite galaxy, the <a href="https://en.wikipedia.org/wiki/Large_Magellanic_Cloud">LMC</a>, are visible near the center of each system.
+Each image is centered on the dark matter halo that hosts the Milky Way, and analogs of the Milky Way's largest satellite galaxy, the LMC, are visible near the center of each system.
 Adapted from <a href="https://arxiv.org/abs/2404.08043">Buch & Nadler et al. 2024</a>.
 </sub></p>

 #### Symphony